datnguyxn/datnguyxn/README.md

 ## 👨‍💻 About Me

-I'm a **senior Computer Science student** with a passion for software development, problem-solving, and backend engineering.
-My goal is to leverage my programming skills and understanding of software development processes to create innovative solutions and contribute to modern technology.
+I'm a **senior Computer Science student** passionate about using my strong programming abilities, new knowledge acquisition, and in-depth knowledge of software development processes to innovate technology and create solutions new law.
+Dedicated to contributing to cutting-edge projects and driving technological advancement through a collaborative and agile approach.

 ---